afifshomali/ObsidianVault/STAT 448/Chapter 4.md

 ## One-Way ANOVA
 ![[Pasted image 20240208151326.png]]
 Each group/ level of predictor has a an $\alpha_i$ that changes the global mean $\mu$ by some amount, can be higher or lower.
+More categorical predictors will lead to a model with more ways. eg. 3 categorical predictors means 3-way model.
 ![[Pasted image 20240208151415.png]]
 This tests if having $\alpha_i$ has any effect on finding the value of the response.
 ![[Pasted image 20240208151421.png]]